 What are the characteristics of a sexually assaulted child?

 What are the legal definitions of sexual assault?

 What does abuse do to the brain?

-What are the signs of child sexual abuse?
+What are the signs of child sex assault?

-What are the two major forms of sexual abuse in children?
+What are the two major forms of sex assault in children?